pen-to-squareGetting Started Guide

 2. Deploy the contract to the WSCChain mainnet:

-• After a successful deployment, the terminal will output the contract address, for example:
+• After successful deployment, the terminal will output the contract address, for example:

 Step 5: Interact with the smart contract